cat churchcrm-sqli-cve-2025-67877.md

 Security practitioners should prioritize:

-- Use of parameterized queries across all database access layers
+- Use of parameterized queries across all database access layers.

-- Rigorous input validation tied to the exact SQL usage context
+- Rigorous input validation tied to the exact SQL usage context.

-- Regular code audits beyond automated tooling
+- Regular code audits beyond automated tooling.

 Combining these practices helps ensure robust defenses against SQL Injection and similar injection-based attacks.